John MacLeod of MacLeod: Family

-John married Drusilla Mary Shaw on 25 July 1961.
-The marriage was later dissolved by divorce, without issue, on 31 March 1971.
-He also had a natural son, Stephan, born in 1971.
-On 19 March 1973, he married Azima Melita Kolin, daughter of Duko Kolin of Sofia.
-The couple had two children, Hugh Magnus and Elena Mary Nadezhda, born in 1973 and 1977, respectively.
-His second marriage was also dissolved by divorce on 28 August 1992.
-On 27 March 2004, he married Ulrika Thram.
+on 25 July 1961.
+The marriage was dissolved by divorce, without issue, on 31 March 1971.
+He had a natural son, Stephan, born in 1971.
+On 19 March 1973, he married Melita Kolin, daughter of Duko Kolin, of Sofia.
+The couple had two children, Hugh Magnus and Elena Mary Nadezhda, born in 1973 and 1977 respectively.
+His second marriage was dissolved by divorce, on 28 August 1992.
+On 27 March 2004, he married Ulrika Magdalena Tham, daughter of Nils Johann Carl Henrik Tham.

 Cricket

 During the 1980s, John became a keen playing member of the Poet's and Peasants' Cricket Club, a group of amateurs (largely musicians) that included founding member Bramwell Tovey.
 The club's poet was Alan Gibson, The Times cricket correspondent and former Test Match Special commentator.
 Such was John's modesty that few of the members knew about his background until a piece appeared about him in one of the Sunday broadsheets.
 John was by all accounts a decent batsman and would usually open the batting for the Peasants with a statuesque West Indian named Tony Jenkins who drove trains on London's Central Line.
-The club was based in Essex and most of the fixtures were played in this county - some considerable distance from John's London home in Chelsea.
+The club was based in Essex and most of the fixtures were played in this county, some considerable distance from John's London home in Chelsea.